scotttyso/intersight-toolkit/README.md

 # Intersight Toolkit Setup Instructions

-The purpose of this packer example is to build an automation platform to manage Cisco Intersight.
+The purpose of this HashiCorp Packer example is to build an automation platform to manage Cisco Intersight.
 The current example deployes a template in a VMware environment, which then can be used to create an OVA for distribution.
+It provides an environment to perform automation with Ansible, PowerShell, Python, and Terraform.

 ## Updates/News

-* 2023-11-18 - v2.0 - Moving to HashiCorp Packer - Guidance from https://tekanaid.com/posts/hashicorp-packer-build-ubuntu22-04-vmware
+* 2023-11-18 - v2.0.1 - Moving to HashiCorp Packer - Guidance from https://tekanaid.com/posts/hashicorp-packer-build-ubuntu22-04-vmware
 * 2023-05-04 - Initial Release

 ## Setup Environment